 Before people can get on board with change, they need to understand why it matters.
 That realization happens at different times for different people and it shouldn’t be mistaken for resistance.

 Take this example: You’re an IT manager responsible for file access and recovery.
-You know how files get lost, and how to get them back quickly – if people follow certain practices.
+You know how files get lost, and how to get them back.
+The need for file organization is clear and has a very persuasive “why” – when there is no order, recovery is chaos.
+The potential pain is very real to you and your team.

 Adopting Change Takes Time